justinleetyler/justinleetyler.github.io/catalog.md

 > After strict self-schooling; Sour toil at first But at last what sweetness, The end of sorrow. -p.
 125 -q
 > A man will reach perfection if he does his duty as an act of worship to the Lord, who is the source of the universe, prompting all action, everywhere present. -p.
 127 -q
 > Now I have taght youu that wisdom is the secret of secrets.
 Ponder it carefully.
 Then act as you think best. -p.
 129 -q
 > You must never tell this holy truth to anyone who lacks self-control and devotion. -p.
+129 -q

+### &nbsp;
-129 -qBible, English.
+Bible, English.
 Message.
 2002. -- The Message : The bible in contemporary language / Eugene H. Peterson. -- Large Print Numbered ed. -- Computer data (1 file). -- Navpress, c2002. -- on Asus Transformer Tablet. -- Title from Title Page. -- System requirements: Asus Transformer; Android OS; Kindle app. -- ISBN 1576836738. -- DDC 220.
 > Prosperity is as short-lived as a wildflower, so don't ever count on it. -James 1 -q
 > The temptation to give in to evil comes from us and only us....
 Lust gets pregnant, and has a baby: sin!
 Sin grows up to adulthood, and becomes a real killer. -James 1 -q
 > Lead with your ears, follow up with your tongue, and let anger straggle along in the rear. -James 1. -q